How to Fix AI Wash error / not detecting load on Samsung WF50BG8300AV (Front Load)

 AI Wash error / not detecting load

-This step-by-step repair guide walks you through fixing ai wash error / not detecting load on your Samsung WF50BG8300AV (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing the AI Wash error / not detecting load on your Samsung WF50BG8300AV (Front Load).
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours and save themselves from a costly service call.

 Common Symptoms & Causes

-If your Samsung WF50BG8300AV is struggling with AI Wash detection, you may notice one or more of the following signs before or during a cycle.
+If your Samsung WF50BG8300AV is having trouble with AI Wash detection, you may notice one or more of these symptoms:

-• The machine repeatedly pauses mid-cycle as if re-sensing the load without progressing
+• The machine repeatedly pauses mid-cycle as if re-sensing the load without making progress.

-These issues are most commonly caused by a faulty load sensor, a damaged or dirty drum paddle, or corrupted AI Wash firmware that fails to read load data correctly.
+These issues are usually due to a faulty load sensor, a damaged or dirty drum paddle, or corrupted AI Wash firmware that fails to read load data correctly.

 Safety First